CONTACT US

 Year 5

-In Year 5, the children are comparing, discussing and evaluating music using detailed musical vocabulary.
-The children are combining rhythmic patterns (ostinato) into a multi-layered composition using all the inter-related dimensions of music to add musical interest and writing notation to support performing.
+In Year 5, the children are developing their knowledge of different styles of music comparing, discussing and evaluating these using detailed musical vocabulary.
+The children are developing melodies using rhythmic variations and combining these into a multi-layered composition using all the inter-related dimensions of music to add musical interest and writing notation to support performing.

 Year 4

 In Year 4, the children are recognising and discussing the stylistic features of different genres, styles and traditions of music using musical vocabulary.
-The children are playing melody parts on tuned instruments with accuracy and control and developing instrumental technique.
+The children are developing their compositions of music within a given style writing this and then performing in groups to the class.

 Year 6

-Year 6 are learning about the Melodica.
+Year 6 are continuing to develop their Melodica skills and knowledge.
 The children are applying their knowledge of musical notation to chords and using them in sequence when performing rhythms with others, showing an awareness of balance.

 School Choir